arp242/arp242.net/_posts/2016-02-08-Uninstalling_Emacs_with_apt-get:_lessons_in_interface_design.markdown

 ---
 layout: post
 title: "Uninstalling Emacs with apt-get: lessons in interface design"
+excerpt: Lessons we can learn from `apt-get`’s spectacuarly surprising behaviour.
 ---

-Lessons we can learn from `apt-get`’s spectacuarly surprising behaviour.

 I rather like Debian.
 I also like Ubuntu.
 It does a lot of things right.
 Unfortunately, it also does one thing absolutely horribly wrong, and that is